alexandreborges/malwoverview/README.md

       See GNU Public License on <http://www.gnu.org/licenses/>.

-# Current Version: 4.4.2
+# Current Version: 5.0.0

-     Important note:  By default Malwoverview does NOT submit samples to Virus Total or Hybrid Analysis, so it only submits hashes and respects possible Non-Disclosure Agreements (NDAs).
-     There're specific options that explicitly submit samples, but these options are explained on help.
+     Important note:  Malwoverview does NOT submit samples to any endpoint by default, so it respects possible Non-Disclosure Agreements (NDAs).
+There're specific options that explicitly submit samples, but these options are explained in the help.

 # ABOUT

 Malwoverview.py is a first response tool for threat hunting, which performs an initial and quick triage of malware samples, URLs, IP addresses, domains, malware families, IOCs and hashes.
-Additionally, Malwoverview is able to submit and download samples from several endpoints.
+Additionally, Malwoverview is able to get dynamic and static behavior reports, submit and download samples from several endpoints.

 This tool aims to :